-In order to make things interesting, etch supports a distributed or shared mode in which two people sitting at different displays see and may scrawl on a replicated pair of windows at the same time.
 Etch consists of a single procedure, main(av).
 Etch takes an optional command-line argument, the name of a remote display for communication purposes.
 If that argument is present, it is the first element in the list av; otherwise av is an empty list and its size (given by av) is 0.

-Etch begins by opening a square window on the X server with the line w1 := open("etch", "x", "geometry=300,300") | stop("can't open window")
+Etch begins by opening a square window with the line

+'''

+w1 := open("etch", "x", "geometry=300,300") | stop("can't open window")

+'''

-After the window is successfully opened, two additional bindings to the same window are created, one with invertible drawing operations and the other with opposite foreground and background colors by the calls w2 := XBind(w1, "drawop=reverse") w3 := XBind(w1, "reverse=on")
+After the window is successfully opened, two additional bindings to the same window are created, one with invertible drawing operations and the other with opposite foreground and background colors by the calls

+'''

+w2 := XBind(w1, "drawop=reverse")

+w3 := XBind(w1, "reverse=on")

+'''